 The Safe Drinking Water Act, 42 U.S.C. § 300 et seq., as reauthorized in 1986 and amended in 1996 (the "SDWA"), established national primary drinking water regulations to protect the safety of the public's drinking water.
 Under the SDWA, the USEPA is authorized to make grants ("DWSRF Capitalization Grants") to states to assist communities in meeting established drinking water standards.
 As a condition to receipt of a DWSRF Capitalization Grant, a state is required to establish a drinking water state revolving fund into which the DWSRF Capitalization Grant must be deposited, provide state matching funds at least equal to 20% of the DWSRF Capitalization Grant for deposit in the DWSRF and comply with certain other requirements of the SDWA.
-Heretofore, proceeds of Water Development Bonds have been used to provide all or a portion of such matching funds, and it is expected that matching funds will continue to be provided from the proceeds of Financial Assistance Bonds hereafter issued.
+Historically, proceeds of Water Development Bonds and Financial Assistance Bonds have been used to provide all or a portion of such matching funds.
 DWSRF funds are permitted to be applied to provide financial assistance to community water systems and non-profit community water systems in a number of ways, including making direct loans, retiring existing debt through refinancing, and providing loan guarantees for expenditures that facilitate compliance with the primary national drinking water regulations.
 The Board makes loans (or purchases debt obligations) under the DWSRF program with terms up to thirty (30) years from project completion, but in no event longer than the expected useful life of the project financed or refinanced by such loan.